 Getting help to people as soon as disaster strikes

-The geography of Nepal makes it prone to unpredictable disasters - earthquakes, floods and landslides.
+The geography of Nepal makes it prone to unpredictable disasters - earthquakes, storms, floods and landslides.
 People may lose homes, livelihoods, or loved ones.

 So, when the worst happens, we want to be able to respond quickly to help people in need.

 The Disaster Relief Fund enables INF and our partners in Nepal to save precious time and get help where it’s most needed straight away.

 Nepal's geography makes it prone to unpredictable disasters -earthquakes, floods and landslides.
 So, when the worst happens, we want to be able to respond quickly to help people in need.
 The Disaster Relief Fund enables INF and our partners in Nepal to save precious time and get help where it’s most needed straight away.